Upgrading Knob and Tube Electrical Wiring

 Project #1 – Upgrading Basement Electrical Wiring

-- Transitions for knob and tube wring should be done using junction boxes where insulated wire connectors protect the wring to be spliced.
+- Transitions for knob and tube wiring should be done using junction boxes where insulated wire connectors protect the wiring to be spliced.

 - Wire sizes must match or be rated for the original circuit which it is being joined or connected to.

 All electrical junction boxes or splice boxes must be accessible.
 Insulated wire connectors and box or enclosure covers must be used.

 - Electrical boxes must be sized according to the number and size of the wires that will occupy the box space.

 Project #2 – How to Upgrade Electrical Wiring for Light Fixtures and Switches